This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 charged a $100 annual fee for each customer.
 When the fee was due, you could use a SQL UPDATE statement to deduct

-A relational database will apply this change to all customers in a single ACID transaction: that is, either the
+A relational database will apply this change to all customers in a single ACID transaction.
+Either the

 transaction will complete successfully, and all customers will end up with $100 less, or no customers will be